 This is a comprehensive computer-based test that evaluates your intelligence and academic prowess.

-• Intelligence Test: This includes both Verbal and Non-Verbal Intelligence sections.
+Intelligence Test | This includes both Verbal and Non-Verbal Intelligence sections.
 It’s designed to assess your logical reasoning, analytical skills, and problem-solving abilities under pressure.
-This section carries significant weight.
+This section carries significant weight. |

-• Test Format: Multiple-choice questions (MCQs), conducted on a computer.
-The time limit is stringent, so speed and accuracy are vital.
+Test Format | Multiple-choice questions (MCQs), conducted on a computer.
+The time limit is stringent, so speed and accuracy are vital. |

-• Manage your time effectively during the test.
-If you get stuck on a question, move on and come back later if time permits.
+On the Test Day | Arrive early at the designated test center.
+Bring your original CNIC/B-Form and the printed registration slip.
+Manage your time effectively during the test.
+If you get stuck on a question, move on and come back later if time permits. |

 Challenge: The intelligence test for PN Cadets can be quite demanding.
 Consistent practice is the only way to improve your score here.